 You can thank the hit 1983 movie Valley Girl for mainstreaming phrases like “for sure” and “gag me.”
 Valspeak had been around since before the film, which grossed $17.3 million against a $600,000 budget, but the movie helped depict “Valley Girls” in a more positive light.
 The movie stars Deborah Foreman as a Valley Girl named Julie, who falls in love with a Hollywood punk named Randy (Nicolas Cage), despite the disapproval of their friends.

 The film marked Cage’s first major role, and his quirkiness was evident from the get-go (more on that later).
-Directed by Martha Coolidge (who was paid just $5000 for the gig), Valley Girl endures as both a timeless teen rom-com and a great all-around film.
-Here are 13 tubular facts about the movie.
+Directed by Martha Coolidge (who was paid just $5000 for the gig), Valley Girl endures as both a timeless teen rom-com and a great all-around film—and is about to get a musical reboot.
+Here are 13 tubular facts about the original movie.

 In the first version of the script, written by Andrew Lane and Wayne Crawford, a falling-in-love scene and a break-up scene were left out, so Coolidge worked with the writers to add those in.

 Before Valley Girl came to be, Coolidge had developed a script at Francis Ford Coppola’s American Zoetrope, but the project never came to fruition.
 When she signed on to direct Valley Girl, she was desperate to find a leading actor who wasn’t a “pretty boy.”
-“We saw everybody from that generation,” Coolidge said at the SMoviola Presents Valley Girl screening, moderated by Kevin Smith.
+“We saw everybody from that generation,” Coolidge said at a 2011 screening of Valley Girl, moderated by Kevin Smith.
 “All those Brat Packers or whatever, they came and I rejected all of them.
-I almost cast Judd Nelson and he was tied up, which was probably lucky for me.”
+I almost cast Judd Nelson, and he was tied up, which was probably lucky for me.”
 During the casting process, she walked over to a pile of headshots and came across one titled “Nicolas Cage,” and after seeing his audition, she decided she wanted him for Randy.

 Cage told her he couldn’t do the part, because he was committed to acting in Coppola’s Rumblefish.
 Coolidge didn’t realize Francis was Cage’s uncle until she called the production company to resolve the conflict, and was told that Nic’s actual surname was Coppola.